makkcg/Omarty-Backend/omartyapis/Financial/InsertFee.md

 #### `flagBlockFee`

-- Flag that this payment is for a Block and set the flag its value must be > 0 if Fee is Set For Block and it will directly reflect on the block Admin is using now.
+- Flag that this fee is for a Block and set the flag its value must be > 0 if Fee is Set For Block then it will directly reflect on the Admin's block is using now.

 #### `flagApartmentFee`

-- Flag that this payment is for a Unit in Block and set the flag its value must be target unit ID that got the fee.
+- Flag that this fee is for a Unit in Block and set the flag its value must be target unit ID that got the fee.

 #### `vendorId`